tbone-framework/TBone/docs/source/data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 When designing APIs, it is sometimes required to expose data which is not directly mapped to a single field in the model's schema.
-Such data can be a result on a calculation, data aggregation or even data fetched sources ourside the model.
+Such data can be a result on a calculation, data aggregation or even data fetched from sources outside the model.
 For this purpose, the ``Model`` class can implement serialize methods.

 Serialize methods are regular member methods on the model with the following attributes: